Editorial Exodus: When The Pen Is No Longer Mightier Than The Business Model

 🤖 Whether AI is actually taking over scientific editing (spoiler: it might be)

-Buckle up—it’s going to be a wild ride through the industry of academia, where prestige meets protest, and peer critique might soon be handled by AI.
+Buckle up—it’s going to be a wild ride through the world of academia, where prestige meets protest, and peer review might soon be handled by AI.

 Editorial Board Leaves Elsevier: More Editors Seek Refuge in Jurassic Park!